+Solicitation of Proxies

-Solicitation of Proxies.
-The Board of Directors of EnerSys is providing this Proxy Statement to solicit proxies for use at EnerSys' annual meeting of stockholders to be held at its corporate offices located at 2366 Bernville Road, Reading, Pennsylvania 19605 on Thursday, July 30, 2015, at 10:00 a.m.
+The Board of Directors of EnerSys is providing this Proxy Statement to solicit proxies for use at EnerSys' annual meeting of stockholders to be held at its corporate offices located at 2366 Bernville Road, Reading, Pennsylvania 19605 on Wednesday, August 2, 2017, at 10:00 a.m.
 (Eastern Time) or any adjournment or postponement thereof (the "Annual Meeting").
-EnerSys (the "Company," "we," "our," or "us") is first delivering this Proxy Statement, the foregoing notice and the accompanying proxy card to stockholders on or about June 25, 2015.
+EnerSys (the "Company," "we," "our," or "us") is first delivering this Proxy Statement and the foregoing Notice on or about June 19, 2017.

-Purpose of the Meeting.
+Purpose of the Meeting

 At the Annual Meeting, our stockholders will be asked to vote on the following proposals:

-Proposal No. 1: to elect the three (3) Class II director nominees of the Board of Directors of EnerSys, each to serve until the 2018 annual meeting of stockholders, or until the earlier of their resignation or their respective successors shall have been elected and qualified;

-Proposal No. 2: to re-approve and amend the EnerSys Second Amended and Restated 2010 Equity Incentive Plan;

-Proposal No. 3: to ratify the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm for the fiscal year ending March 31, 2016; and

-Proposal No. 4: an advisory vote to approve EnerSys' named executive officer compensation.
+Prop oosals Board Recommendation Page Reference 1 To elect the three (3) Class I director nominees of the Board of Directors of EnerSys, each to serve until the 2020 annual meeting of stockholders, or until the earlier of their resignation or their respective successors shall have been elected and qualified; FOR 4 2 To approve, ratify and adopt the EnerSys 2017 Equity Incentive Plan; FOR 16 3 To ratify the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm for the fiscal year ending March 31, 2018; and FOR 24 4 An advisory vote to approve EnerSys' named executive officer compensation.
+FOR 51